karlatan97/karlatan97/README.md

 ### My name is Karla Tan,
 ### Education: Bachelor's degree from VSU and a Master degrees in Computer Science :trophy:

-### My goal is to work as a Software Engineer for a company that will value my talent :trophy:

-### :jigsaw: Also, please feel free to check out my "Respositories" for all of my latest projects :jigsaw:

-### Thank you for visiting my profile and please feel free to reach out to me if you have any questions or would like to collaborate on any projects together.

 ## Email: kh3art@outlook.com

 ## Phone Number: (470) 686-0907